Program Components

 - Summer Program: During the summer before their first year, Community Scholars have the opportunity to take two credit-bearing classes at Georgetown University, and interact with professors, advisors, and campus partners in order to become acclimated to the university.

-- Classes: All Scholars will take two credit-bearing classes: Writing & Culture, an intensive critical reading and writing course taught by Georgetown faculty with graduate-student writing tutors; and a second Summer Session class, chosen by each student’s Academic Dean, that provides participants with an opportunity to get a head start on their credit hours before beginning their first semester.
-Courses may include Theology, Economics, Government, Sociology and Math.
+- Classes: All Scholars will take two credit-bearing classes: Writing & Culture (WRIT 1152), an intensive critical reading and writing course taught by Georgetown faculty with graduate-student writing tutors; and a second Summer Session class, chosen by each student’s Academic Dean, that provides participants with an opportunity to get a head start on their credit hours before beginning their first semester.
+Courses may include Theology, Marketing, Government, Sociology and Math.

 - Academic Benefits: Scholars receive priority registration for their fall semester, ensuring seats in desired classes.
 In addition, Scholars meet with Academic Deans, Financial Aid Counselors, and other service providers.